apache/nuttx/configs/mbed/README.txt

 USB Host Configuration
 ^^^^^^^^^^^^^^^^^^^^^^

+The mbed board can be easily modified to support a USB host interface (Remember to add 2 resistors of 15K to D+ and D- pins).
+The hidkbd configuration assumes that this change has been made.

-The NuttShell (NSH) mbed can be modified in order to support USB host operations.
+The NuttShell (NSH) mbed can also be modified in order to support USB host operations.
 To make these modifications, do the following:

 1. First configure to build the NSH configuration from the top-level